-While e-commerce was already flourishing before the pandemic, in the face of COVID-19 lockdowns and social distancing measures, e-commerce retail sales accelerated globally from 13% in 2019 to 21% in 2022.
-While brands pivoted their focus towards omnichannel sales, their risk profile also pivoted, with there being a boom in innovative counterfeit activity.
+Whilst online commerce had already flourished before the pandemic, in the face of COVID-19 lockdowns and social distancing measures, there has been an increase in retail sales globally.
+While brands pivoted their focus towards omnichannel sales, their risk profile also pivoted, with a boom in innovative counterfeit activity.

 The growth of counterfeit products and the influence of social media

 There has been a marked increase in collaboration between social media influencers (SMIs) and counterfeit organized crime groups.
-A study, released in December 2022 by the Intellectual Property Office (UK) shows that up to 10% of counterfeit sales were prompted by influencer posts.
+A study, released by the Intellectual Property Office (UK) showed that up to 10% of counterfeit sales were prompted by influencer posts.
 This number continues to grow as influencers are constantly changing tactics to evade platform guidelines and brand risk monitors.

 Apparel and electronic goods remain the most affected.
-This is no surprise; with an increase in counterfeit activity partly driven by SMIs, brands and products that are synonymous with younger generations are likely to be at a higher risk than before.
+This is no surprise; with an increase in criminal activities partly driven by SMIs, brands and products that are synonymous with younger generations are likely to be at a higher risk than before.
 Consumers from younger demographics are also more likely to engage with social media.
-According to a 2021 Harris Poll, 35% of social media users say they make purchases based on what they see advertised on social media.
+According to a 2022 Harris Poll, 43% of social media users say they make purchases based on what they see advertised on social media.
 This is almost certain to increase in the coming years.

 Understanding social media risk

-In the last 2.5 years, there has been a marked increase in the promotion of counterfeit goods on social media (#dupes, #fake, #inspired).
+Since the start of the pandemic, there has been a marked increase in the promotion of counterfeit goods on social media (#dupes, #fake, #inspired).
 Using our propriatory hashtag glossary, Control Risks has been monitoring social media platforms for instances of SMIs promoting counterfeit goods.
-The peaks have corresponded to pandemic waves when consumers took to shopping online.
+The peaks have corresponded to pandemic waves when consumers took to online shopping.

 Defeating current detection technology